dwsinger/Marshall/README.md

    * other places where people park both side on Highway One (e.g. Nick's Cove?)
 10. Consider center-of road plastic flexible poles at the pedestrian crossings
 11. Consider edge-of-road plastic flexible poles on the road-edge white line in places where pedestrians typically walk along
-   * by Hog Island parking
+   * by Hog Island Oysters west-side parking (outside their building)
    * by the Marshall store (both north and south)
 12. Better separate cyclists, pedestrians, and motor vehicles by suitable markings (e.g. pedestrian or cycle lanes).
 13. Cause motor vehicles to slow down by giving the perception of a narrowing in the driving lanes.